 In the previous syntax, the target is optional and, if present, specifies the kind of program entity that the attribute applies to.
 Valid values for target are shown in the table that appears later in this document.

 The attribute-name refers to the name (possibly qualified with namespaces) of a valid attribute type, with or without the suffix

 Attribute that is usually used in attribute type names.
 For example, the type

 ObsoleteAttribute can be shortened to just

 Obsolete in this context.

 The arguments are the arguments to the constructor for the attribute type.
-If an attribute has a default constructor, the argument list and parentheses can be omitted.
+If an attribute has a parameterless constructor, the argument list and parentheses can be omitted.
 Attributes support both positional arguments and named arguments.
 Positional arguments are arguments that are used in the order in which they appear.
 Named arguments can be used if the attribute has public properties.
 You can set these by using the following syntax in the argument list.

 property-name = property-value